TimGerry/pokemon-list/lab21-subscriptions.md

 ).subscribe(...)
 ```

-Destroyable is another observable, the 'takeUntil' operator will make sure your subscription
+Destroyable is a subject, the 'takeUntil' operator will make sure your subscription
-will be ended if the observable 'destroyable' is completed.
+will be ended if the subject 'destroyable' is completed.
 Complete your 'destroyable' observable on the destruction of your component.

 ## part 3